Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Team-Building Projects/Homework: As part of both class learning and internship, students will work to recruit and lead a volunteer team to collaborate on various aspects of producing and promoting news reports, including their own Podcast, ensuring a holistic real-world learning experience and a successfully launched business by the completion of the second semester.
 The finale of the course will be a Podcast Trade Show, both in-person and virtual, where each student will have a booth to present and promote his or her podcast to the student body and general public, to solicit for fans, sponsors, volunteers, and guests.

-Your donation helps support The Peak News Academy “Broadcast/Podcast Journalism Homeschool Enrichment Program” (2026/27 academic year), Citizen Journalist Training classes, and our Internship/Apprenticeship Program for local students and adults.
+Your donation helps support The Peak News Academy "Broadcast and Podcast Journalism Homeschool Enrichment Program" (2026/27 academic year), Citizen Journalist Training classes, and our Internship/Apprenticeship Program for local students and adults.

 Thank you for your generous support to help educate our local youth and give them their break in professional media.